St. Xavier's College, Kolkata: Foundation years

-Goethals Library
+Goethals library

-The Goethals library, which is located above the College Chapel, houses some of the oldest periodicals, journals and books.
+The Goethals library, which is located above the College Chapel, houses some of the oldest periodicals, journals and books at the university.
 The treasures were inherited by the Jesuit Fathers in 1908, from the then Archbishop of Calcutta, Paul Goethals, S.J.
 Today, the treasures are well preserved and the library has become a spot of historical significance.

-Postal stamp
+Postage stamp

 A commemorative stamp was issued by the Indian Post on 12 April 1985 depicting the college campus.
 Thus recognizing the college's contribution to society.

 Courses

 The college has morning batch for boys only, that offers the Bachelor of Commerce degree.
 The day section of the college houses the arts and science departments which offer undergraduate (honours) degrees in various subjects like English, Bengali, political science, sociology, microbiology, computer science, animation and multimedia, mass communication and videography, mathematics, chemistry, physics, and economics.
 Masters programs in commerce (evening session), biotechnology (integrated five-year MSc), physics, microbiology and education are housed in the college along with the co-educational Bachelor of Commerce (evening) and Bachelor of Business Administration programs.
-The college has also introduced post-graduate programmes in english, political science and sociology since 2019.
+The college has also introduced post-graduate programmes in English, political science and sociology since 2019.

 The college, in its first ever foreign collaboration, has entered into a tie-up with the University of Manitoba, Canada.
-The MOU was unveiled on 4 Feb 2008 by the principal of the college, Father PC Mathew and the dean of the faculty of food and agricultural sciences at Manitoba University, Professor Michael Trevan.
+The MOU was unveiled on 4 Feb 2008 by the principal of the college, Father PC Mathew and the dean of the faculty of food and agricultural sciences at the University of Manitoba, Professor Michael Trevan.

 Infrastructure

 The college classes are spread over four floors across two buildings.
 There are over 50 classrooms, half a dozen audio-visual rooms and three computer laboratories, each with a capacity to seat over 70 people.

-The college also has well-equipped physics, chemistry and biotechnology laboratories to support the requirements of their respective departments; the Mass Communication and Videography department has a video library to assist its film students.
+The college also has physics, chemistry and biotechnology laboratories to support the requirements of their respective departments; the Mass Communication and Videography department has a video library to assist its film students.
 The Central Library, spread over two floors, houses reference books from a gamut of different subjects, in addition to numerous periodicals, again from diverse fields; scientific journals and archives are also available as are books on fiction.
-The auditorium, equipped with state-of-the-art sound and lighting systems, has a seating capacity of over 800 people.
-The football, and basketball courts are located behind the main college building and are shared between the college students and the students of St. Xavier's Collegiate School, the secondary section of which is housed in an adjacent flank of the college building.
+The auditorium has a seating capacity of over 800 people.
+The football, and basketball courts are behind the main college building and are shared between the college students and the students of St. Xavier's Collegiate School, the secondary section of which is housed in an adjacent flank of the college building.

 Hangouts

-The canteen, the "Green Benches" - a popular, wi-fi enabled, student hangout area and Fr.
-Joris's Corner- an in-house stationery shop, are located parallel to the sports grounds.
-These are very heavily buzzing places during off periods and breaks.
+The canteen, the "Green Benches": a wi-fi enabled, student hangout area and Fr.
+Joris's Corner, an in-house stationery shop, are located parallel to the sports grounds.
+These are popular places during off periods and breaks.

 The "Green Benches" has become the best place in the campus for hanging out and having fun.
-The spot has a citywide reputation, for socializing and indulging in 'intelligent talks' with classmates.
+The spot has a citywide reputation for socializing and indulging in 'intelligent talks' with classmates.